samblenny/ocfpga/experiments/03_headers_and_logic_analyzer/README.md

-My dev computer runs Debian, so I installed `Logic+1.2.29+(64-bit).zip` from Saleae's [legacy-software](https://support.saleae.com/logic-software/legacy-software/older-software-releases) downloads page.
-I unzipped the archive into `~/bin/logic-1.2.29/` and copied my calibration data file into `~/bin/logic-1.2.29/Calibration/`.
+My dev computer runs Debian, so I installed `Logic+1.2.29+(64-bit).zip` from Saleae's [legacy-software](https://support.saleae.com/logic-software/legacy-software/older-software-releases) downloads page:

+1. Unzip the archive into `~/bin/logic-1.2.29/`

+2. Copy my calibration data file into `~/bin/logic-1.2.29/Calibration/`

+3. Install the udev rule with `~/bin/logic-1.2.29/Drivers/install_driver.sh`

 To start Logic, I run `~/bin/logic-1.2.29/Logic -override` from a terminal in Xfce.
-I attempted to turn off all the preferences related to auto-updates and sending analytics.
+I turned off preferences related to auto-updates and sending analytics.

 This is how I connected the pins: